CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

     ```
     ![](media/postgre-having.png)

-1. The following query with **ORDER By** clause is used to order the data based on the required field from the source table.
+1. Execute following query with **ORDER By** clause is used to order the data based on the required field from the source table.
 Run the query and observe the order of Teacher field in the output.

    ```
    SELECT Name, Teacher, CourseId FROM Course ORDER BY Teacher;
    ```
    ![](media/postgre-orderby.png)

-1. Run the following query and observe how **With** clause  we can create a temporary table and perform required aggregations and filters.
+1. Run the following query and observe how **WITH** clause we can create a temporary table and perform required aggregations and filters.

    ```
    With temp_course AS ( SELECT COUNT(CourseId) N, Teacher FROM Course GROUP BY Teacher)